 The PTA works hard to support teachers, staff, and students.
 There are many opportunities to help/volunteer in different capacities.
 Feel free to contact the PTA at firstname.lastname@example.org to volunteer or ask any questions.
 Watch for future updates through email, text and facebook.

 Each month the PTA emails an Eagles Nest Newsletter telling you what’s happening at Summit Elementary.
 This newsletter will also be posted on the school website.

 EXPECTATIONS AND BEHAVIOR STANDARDS

-FOCUS ATTENTION ON LEARNING: Students should not bring toys, gum, candy, electronic toys, CD players, or P. E. equipment to school without permission.
+FOCUS ATTENTION ON LEARNING: Students should not bring toys, gum, candy, electronic toys, electronic devices, or P. E. equipment to school without permission.